tenzir/tenzir/web/blog/native-zeek-log-rotation-and-shipping/index.md

   Log::default_rotation_interval=10mins
 ```

-Let's take a look at the `ingest` shell script in more detail.
+Let's take a look at this `ingest` shell script in more detail.
 Zeek always
-passes 6 arguments to the script:
+passes 6 arguments to the post-processing script:

 1. The filename of the log, e.g., `/path/to/conn.log`
 2. The type of the log (aka. `path`), such as `conn` or `http`